Promoting Employee Health

 Since 1966, we have supported the blood donation activities of the Japanese Red Cross Society to contribute to the treatment of patients who need blood due to illness or injury.
 We also encourage our employees to volunteer to give blood at mobile blood donation stations.

-(2) Health lectures, panel exhibits, and opportunities for health-related measurements (at General Meeting of Suppliers)
+(2) Health lectures, panel exhibits, and opportunities for health-related measurements for suppliers

 For our suppliers, who represent important business partners, we offer health lectures and panel exhibits via our industrial physicians and introduce the health-related activities of various offices.
 We also provide opportunities for our suppliers to receive health-related measurements such as body composition measurements.
 In these ways, we strive to make our health-related efforts well known and help support the health of our suppliers.